Can democracy survive when it is targeted by the richest man in the world?

 Elon Musk claims to be an "absolutist of freedom of speech".
 But his absolutism seems to extend only to his allies.
 Since he bought it Twitterand renamed it to X, the platform has complied with 83 percent of governments' requests for account censorship or surveillance.
 When Turkish President Recep Tayyip Erdoğan demanded censorship of his opponents before the last general election, the platform agreed.
 When Indian government officials demanded that a critical BBC documentary be removed, X-did as asked and then deleted the accounts of many critics of Prime Minister Narendra Modi.

-Last month, X-blocked tabs on a dossier on Trump's deputy, JD Vance, and suspended the account of the reporter who leaked it.
+Last month, X—blocked links to a dossier on Trump deputy JD Vance and suspended the account of the journalist who uncovered it.
 Musk has sued organizations that criticize him.
-Because the most vile and anti-social people – racists, anti-Semites, misogynists, homophobes, even outright Nazis – have returned and often been promoted, millions more users have left the platform, degrading their freedom of speech.
-Musk's own posts are reportedly amplified a thousand times by a special algorithm.
-Absolutism of freedom of speech?
-Assessi no.
+Because the most vicious and antisocial people — racists, anti-Semites, misogynists, homophobes, even outright Nazis — have been reintroduced and often promoted, millions more users have been turned off the platform, degrading their freedom of speech.
+Musk’s own posts are reportedly amplified a thousandfold by a special algorithm.
+Absolutism of free speech?
+Absolutely not.

-Now he has put his vast wealth, power and double standards at his disposal in a desperate bid to get Trump elected.
-Some of his tactics – rewards and cash prizes – look like attempts to buy votes and interfere in elections.
-His lawyers this week managed to avoid requiring him to attend a court hearing challenging these tactics: another wealth privilege.
-He used his account on X to spread rampant disinformation in Trump's favor, giving him millions of dollars in advertising value.
+Now he has deployed his vast wealth, power and double standards in a desperate bid to get Trump elected.
+Some of his tactics — cash bonuses and prizes — look like attempts to buy votes and interfere in the election.
+His lawyers this week managed to avoid having him appear in court challenging those tactics: another privilege of wealth.
+He has used his account on X to spread rampant disinformation in Trump's favor, giving him millions of dollars in advertising value.
 He has poured $118 million into the pro-Trump super PAC.

-What would the world's richest man stand to gain from e-Musculating US – and perhaps global – politics?
-It would achieve what capital has demanded since workers won the right to vote: the truncation of democracy.
-Democracy is the problem that capital keeps trying to solve.
+What would the richest man in the world gain from the e-Musclement of US – and perhaps global – politics?
+He would gain what capital has been demanding since workers won the vote: the curtailment of democracy.
+Democracy is the problem capital continues to try to solve.
 Why?
-Because it ensures that workers have rights and fair wages; that the living world has some protection (though never sufficient); that we may not be robbed, poisoned, and plundered without any restraint.
+Because it ensures that workers have rights and fair wages; that the living world has some protections (though never enough); that we cannot be robbed, poisoned, and plundered without any restraint.

 Capitalism has used two powerful tools to try to solve this problem: fascism and neoliberalism.
 But now, relying on both of these ideologies, it is reverting to an older and more crude form: oligarchy.
 Why, the billionaires might ask, should they rely on middlemen to exercise political power?
 After all, in every other field, the world bows to them, not to their mediators.
 That, I think, is the direction Musk and some of the other tech authoritarians are going.

-A Trump victory would allow Musk to sidestep regulators with whom he is often at odds.
-In fact, if he accepts Trump's offer to head a commission on government efficiency, Musk would become its own regulator, capable of obliterating the rules that distinguish a good society from barbarism.
+A Trump victory would allow Musk to sidestep the regulators with whom he often clashes.
+In fact, if he accepts Trump's offer to head a government efficiency commission, Musk would become his own regulator, capable of eliminating the rules that distinguish between a good society and barbarism.

 But Trump's election may offer greater opportunities.
 Musk controls key strategic and military assets such as satellite launchers SpaceX and the Internet system Starlink.
 As Ukraine discovered last year, he can turn them off at will.
 The kind of decision-making that state powers use has already been privatized.
 It is reported that the Kremlin has asked him not to provide access Starlinkin Taiwan as a favor to the Chinese government.
 Terrestrial Internet operators claim that Starlink-u can interfere and degrade their systems.
 StarlinkHe denied this.
 It is not difficult to see how his power could grow to the point where governments feel compelled to act on his demands.